- Teen Court is currently holding virtual court sessions on Tuesdays, Wednesdays and Thursdays at 5 p.m. until further notice.

 - Read the latest updates on the County’s response to COVID-19.

 Economic Advocacy Trust

 Miami-Dade Economic Advocacy Trust's mission is to ensure the equitable participation of Blacks in Miami-Dade County's economic growth through advocacy and monitoring of economic conditions and economic development initiatives in Miami-Dade County.

-Following the riots that erupeted in 1980 after white officers were acquitted for the death of Arthur McDuffe, the City of Miami and Miami-Dade County collaborated to create Metro-Miami Action Plan (MMAP) in 1983 as a solution to socioeconomic disparities in employment, economic development, education, housing, health and human services and criminal justice.
-In 1992, MMAP was further empowered by becoming a trust and in September 2009 it was reorganized into MDEAT by ordinance 09-70.
+Following the riots that erupted in 1980 after white officers were acquitted for the death of Arthur McDuffie, the City of Miami and Miami-Dade County collaborated to create Metro-Miami Action Plan (MMAP) in 1983 as a solution to socioeconomic disparities in employment, economic development, education, housing, health and human services and criminal justice.
+In 1992, MMAP was further empowered by becoming a trust, and in September 2009 it was reorganized into MDEAT by ordinance 09-70.